 Choose the most important paragraphs and put your keywords in, think of it as a pyramid of usage, with primary keywords at the top.
 The focus of the article (and introduction) would be the top of the primary, filled in by secondary, and lastly additional keywords to make up an entire keyword structure and strategy for that piece.

 3.1.8.
 Optimize Meta description

 The meta description is what search engines base on to gauge what topic you are referring to and the exact audience that they should send to that page.
 In that means, you should make it descriptive and short, usually no more than 160 characters.
 You do not need to put too many words into Meta description, instead, use synonyms or latent semantic indexing (LSI) of your main keyword which will highly satisfy search engines.

 At the moment, keyword insertion into Meta Description is not of much interest because it is not as effective as it used to be.
 Instead of trying to put too many keywords in the Meta description, you should try to optimize for Click-through-Rate to bring higher traffic to your website.
 By doing so, you can indirectly improve keyword rankings.

 3.2.
 Details of On-page checklist for significant pages

 3.2.1.
 Categories and subcategories

-A category essentially involves taking the product or service on your e-commerce site and breaking it up into smaller subcategories, each with its own webpage.
+A category essentially involves taking the product or service on your e-commerce site and breaking it up into smaller subcategories, each with its webpage.

 If you want to create effective product category pages, you have to start by making sure you have created the best categorization structure for all of your products.
-This means creating categories and subcategories that help visitors narrow down their choices intuitively to find the product(s) that best fit their interest and need
+This means creating categories and subcategories that help visitors narrow down their choices intuitively to find the product(s) that best fit their interests and need

 - URL: Your URL should be easy for readers to read and interpret because accessibility matters to Google.